Bad Influence (1990 film): Plot

 At work, Michael comes to his senses when he hears his secretary gossiping about the assault.
 He confronts Alex, who tells him in detail what happened and that they threatened to kill Patterson to ensure his silence.
 Michael declares himself finished with the toxic relationship and kicks Alex out.
 At work, Michael wins the senior position because Patterson has withdrawn, but is too guilt-ridden to enjoy his success.
 He returns home to find that Alex has completely stripped his apartment.
 When Alex takes credit for the promotion, Michael tells him to keep the stuff and consider them even.

 Alex lures Claire to Michael's apartment while Michael is at work and films himself beating her to death with one of Michael's golf clubs.
 When Michael returns home and sees the video, Alex beats Michael and takes both his blood-soaked jacket and the tape as insurance.
 Trapped, and unable to go to the police, Michael enlists Pismo's help to get rid of Claire's body in the La Brea Tar Pits.
 However, she is quickly discovered, and Michael finds the golf club planted in his office.

 Michael sends Pismo to a floating sex party Alex had previously introduced him to.
-Pismo grabs a beer bottle with Alex's DNA and reads the driver's license of the girl he's currently seducing.
+Pismo grabs a beer bottle with Alex's fingerprints and reads the driver's license of the girl he's currently seducing.
 Noticing this, Alex stalks Pismo back to his apartment and attacks him, but flees when Michael arrives.
 Michael is about to leave to kill Alex when Pismo notices Alex has rigged Michael's car to blow up.
 After disabling it, Pismo convinces Michael that killing Alex will only prove he's no better than him.

 At the girl's Manhattan Beach apartment, Alex has sex with her and another woman before preparing to disappear again.
 As he grabs a plastic bag with the bloody jacket, Michael appears and holds a knife to his throat.
 Alex admits he was going to plant the jacket at Michael's apartment and wrestles the knife away, chasing Michael to Hermosa Pier.
 Alex traps him at the end of the pier, but Michael suddenly pulls a gun, lent to him by a security guard from work.
 Alex preens and tells Michael his belief that humanity is inherently evil, and admits to beating up Patterson while Michael was unconscious and murdering Claire.
 Michael calls out to Pismo, who has recorded the entire confession with a video camera.
 Pismo stumbles, distracting Michael, and Alex lunges at him, but Michael fatally shoots him in self-defense and his body falls into the ocean.
-At dawn the police, summoned by Pismo, arrive and Michael walks out to meet them with the evidence.
+At dawn the police, summoned by Pismo, arrive and Michael walks out to meet them, followed by Pismo carrying the video camera holding the evidence.